mtscott/mtscott.github.io/courses/f24/math190/home.md

 <p><strong>Office Hours:</strong> MSC ???</p>

 <h3> Overview</h3>
+<p> When you think about sustainability, there are many different academic fields that come to mind, but math is probably not one.
+This is a shame because the connections between math and sustainability are abundant.
+In this first year seminar, we hope to bridge that gap!
+We teach three selected math topics accessible to interested first year math majors.
+All three topics will be deeply mathematical in their core, but can be applied to sustainability topics.
+Hopefully, the connections become clear, and the definition of sustainability transcends just green spaces and recycling.</p>

 <hr>
 <p><strong>Disclaimer:</strong> This class is a fictious class created for the sole purpose of satisfying the  <a href = "https://sustainability.emory.edu/programs/the-piedmont-project/">Piedmont TATTO</a> curriculum for Fall 2024.
 It is modeled after Math 190: First-year Seminar, which is a real class.
 It uses that for date structure, start days, end days, holidays, etc. This will hopefully be taught at a later time, where the information above will be different, and this disclaimer will be removed.</p>